 Document Control Procedures Manual

 In September 2006, The Federal Emergency Management Agency (FEMA) issued an updated version of the FEMA Document Control Procedures Manual.
 The Manual is used by FEMA, mapping partners, and contractor staff as guidance for the processing of standard and non-standard documents used in processing FEMA-contracted studies/restudies, community-initiated map revisions, conditional and final map revisions based on conditions other than fill, conditional and final map revisions based on fill, conditional and final map amendments, Letters of Determination Review, and special conversions.
 The Manual also provides procedures and sample documents for use in tracking community compliance and documenting communities' entry into the NFIP.
-In December 2006, FEMA issued a revised version of Procedure Memorandum No.13 to implement the use of the September 2006 version of the Manual.
+In December 2006, FEMA issued a revised version of Procedure Memorandum 13: Document Control Procedures Manual (Jun 2001) to implement the use of the September 2006 version of the Manual.

 - September 2006